GeoNode/geonode/docs_2.0/tutorials/deploy_config.rst

 The collectstatic command will create a new folder *static_root*.
 The syncdb command will create all needed tables.

-Our next step is to create a superuser
+Our next step is to create a superuser.
+The following command will create a django superuser, which is simultaneously a geonode superuser as well.

 .. code-block:: console